Assistance programs Albuquerque and Bernalillo County.

 St. Martin’s Hospitality Center in Albuquerque offers case management for families, job referrals, and information on loan and rent programs to prevent an eviction.
 There will also be some on-site entitlement workers that can help low income families apply for public aid such as low income energy assistance or SNAP food stamps.
-The aid is for the homeless and very low income.
+The grant money is for the homeless and very low income.
 The non-profit also provides access to day labor employment from the local Alliance Job Services.
 Address is 1201 Third Street NW.
 Call (505) 242-4399.

 State of New Mexico Department of Human Services provides TANF, food stamps (learn more on food assistance), utility bill assistance from the Low Income Home Energy Assistance Program (LIHEAP) as well as the Low Income Telephone Assistance Program (LITAP).
 Programs are offered for Bernalillo County residents as well.
-Dial (505) 841-7700

-TANF is the short to mid term cash assistance program that is paid for by the federal government, but is available to low income families and single parents in New Mexico.
+- TANF is the short to mid term cash assistance program that is paid for by the federal government, but is available to low income families and single parents in New Mexico.
 Participants can receive funds to pay their bills and housing costs, and also access job training programs so they can either start a job or increase their income.
 Read more TANF application process.

-Bernalillo County Community Service Division processes both state of New Mexico and federal government assistance programs.
+- Bernalillo County Community Service Division processes both state of New Mexico and federal government assistance programs.
 Some examples include assistance for medical bills from Medicaid, LIHEAP energy bill programs, and free food from SNAP food stamps.
 Other public aid can include cash assistance and grants for the disabled, senior housing, and other resources.
-Continue.

 County Of Bernalillo Housing Department (BCHD) can provide information, referrals, and other support.
 Residents can get information on resources such as section 9 housing vouchers or home buying programs.
 Staff can direct qualified individuals to government resources.
 The main office is at 1900 Bridge SW, Albuquerque, New Mexico 87105, call (505) 314-0200.

 Low income water as well as sewer bill assistance programs can keep service on.
-There are three options, including credits, a budget plan, and charity aid.
+There are three options, including credits, a budget plan, rate reductions and charity aid.
 Non-profits partner with the Albuquerque Bernalillo County Water Authority to administer it.
 Information is also available for Spanish speakers in the county, and more Bernalillo County water bill programs.